3 Ways to Go from a Medical Assistant to an RN

 What is a Medical Assistant?

-A medical assistant is an allied health professional that works with physicians, nurse practitioners, and registered nurses to care for patients in a variety of healthcare settings.
+A medical assistant is an allied health professional who works with physicians, nurse practitioners, and registered nurses to care for patients in various healthcare settings.
 MAs perform both administrative duties and clinical healthcare-related duties.

-Becoming a medical assistant can take one to two years, depending upon whether your goal is simply to obtain your certification or to combine certification with an associate's degree.
+Becoming a medical assistant can take one to two years, depending on whether your goal is simply to obtain your certification or to combine certification with an associate's degree.

 Can a Medical Assistant Become a Registered Nurse?